 Sharah felt the blush come back, "Oh…I…I just didn't want to disobey orders."

 Sharah nodded, "Yes, sir," and bolted up the street.
 Ok, she was never…EVER...doing that again.
 Sharah was excessively modest when it came to people and their clothes.
-It was near stupid how embarrassed she got when someone…anyone was missing even a single article of clothing.
+It was incredibly stupid how embarrassed she got when someone…anyone was missing one of the significant articles of clothing.
 And she was never going to tell anyone she'd seen Oreyn with his shirt off.
-And, with any luck, she and the guild second would never speak of this again.
+And, with any luck, she and the Guild-second would never speak of this again.

 Rallus Odiil hefted the pack on his shoulder, "Last harvest before the new year.
 And no goblins in sight."